 2. Barriers to Entry

-There are no barriers to entry.
+There are low barriers to entry.
 It ensures that there are neither supernormal profits nor any supernormal losses to a firm in the long run.

 3. Number of Sellers